-The just-released first episode of SITE’s “20 Minutes of Women IN Leadership” podcast focuses on fostering an environment of creativity and cooperation among remote teams.
+The just-released first episode of SITE’s “20 Minutes of Women IN Leadership” podcast, in partnership with Prevue, focuses on fostering an environment of creativity and cooperation among remote teams.

 The Society for Incentive Travel Excellence’s Women IN Leadership Committee just rolled out the first of a a four-part podcast series featuring candid conversations with women leaders, moderated by Prevue Editor Barbara Scofidio.
 The podcast’s two guests were Joanie Phillips, CITP, and Director, Purchasing & Design Travel & Events for One10, and Norma Dean, Director Speciality Sales at Delta Airlines.